zravi/Grub2Lumia/README.txt

 A: you can install this directly on your phone if you have bcdedit.exe on installed it.
 (NOT TESTED.
 TRY AT YOUR OWN RISK!)

 Q: Can this GRUB2 boots any Android and Linux?
-A: NOPE.
-You must use BootShim and an custom UEFI Firmware to do that.
+A: No with default UEFI.
+You must use BootShim and an custom UEFI Firmware to boot Linux.

 Q: Can you build Android?
 A: N/A because I'm a newbie to porting ROMs.